Common Career Paths

 As a nursing major at George Fox, you will prepare yourself for a rewarding career in a field that combines medical expertise and compassion.
 Graduates of our nursing program go on to work in clinics, hospitals, research facilities, doctors’ offices and other health care positions throughout the country.
 Our nursing graduates are also equipped to pursue graduate education and fulfill the need for nurses in advanced practice, higher education and management.

 The program has been granted full accreditation from the Commission on Collegiate Nursing Education (CCNE) and the Oregon State Board of Nursing.
 Upon completion of the nursing program, you will be eligible to take the NCLEX-RN state-licensing exam.
 Our graduates are overwhelmingly successful on this exam.
-Between 2010 and 2012, 98.5 percent of our nursing graduates who took the exam passed.
+Between 2010 and 2014, more than 90 percent of our nursing graduates who took the exam passed.

 What further distinguishes our program is the fact we offer a Christian college environment that encourages not only academic – but spiritual – growth.